California virus deaths rocket higher as ICU space tightens

 State epidemiologist Dr. Erica Pan responded Thursday that the administration is “committed to continuing to closely coordinate and partner with hospitals and local leaders.”
 She said state officials “appreciate any suggestions from those on the ground fighting this pandemic every day.”

-Meantime, in an effort to keep people closer to home, the Newsom administration issued a more strident travel advisory that says people from out of state are “strongly discouraged” from entering California, and Californians should avoid non-essential travel more than 120 miles from home.
+Meantime, seeking to keep people closer to home, the Newsom administration issued a more strident travel advisory that says out-of-state residents are “strongly discouraged” from entering California, and Californians should avoid nonessential travel more than 120 miles (193 kilometers) from home.

-Dr. Rajiv Bhatia, an affiliated assistant professor of medicine at Stanford University and a former director in the San Francisco Department of Public Health, questioned the effectiveness of putting a distance requirement in place, noting it will be difficult to enforce and that people may tune out yet another piece of guidance from the state.
-He said the state, broadly, hasn’t provided adequate data to back up its restrictions.
+Dr. Rajiv Bhatia, an affiliated assistant professor of medicine at Stanford University and a former director in the San Francisco Department of Public Health, questioned the effectiveness of a distance requirement, noting it will be difficult to enforce and people may tune out yet another piece of state guidance.
+He said California, broadly, hasn’t provided adequate data to back up restrictions.

 “They simply don’t want to give anybody any opportunity to interact,” he said.

+People traveling more than 120 miles are more likely to be accessing commercial services like hotels, said a spokesperson for the California Department of Public Health, noting the distance is designed to be fair for rural and urban residents.

-Coyle said the orders affecting hospitals that were issued Tuesday are unnecessary.
+Coyle said the orders affecting hospitals that were issued Tuesday don’t provide the help that hospitals desperately need.

-Most hospitals affected by the nonessential surgeries order already canceled the sort of procedures barred by the state’s ban, like non-urgent spinal or carpal tunnel release surgeries, she said.
-It applies only to hospitals in 14 of the state’s 58 counties, all in Southern California and the agricultural San Joaquin Valley, the two regions that have the most pronounced shortage of ICU beds.
+Most hospitals affected by the nonessential surgeries order already canceled the sort of procedures barred by the state, like non-urgent spinal or carpal tunnel release surgeries, she said.
+It applies only to hospitals in 14 of 58 counties, all in Southern California and the agricultural San Joaquin Valley, two regions that have the most pronounced ICU bed shortage.

-Coyle said it’s also unclear how often the state’s transfer order will be used.
-While it could mean shipping patients hundreds of miles to Northern California by ambulance, life flight helicopters or other aircraft, it’s more likely to ease transfers between nearby counties in the same region, she said.
+Coyle said it’s also unclear how often the transfer order will be used.
+While it could mean sending patients hundreds of miles to Northern California by ambulance, life flight helicopters or other aircraft, it’s more likely to ease transfers between nearby counties, she said.

 UC Davis Health, which has the major trauma center in the Sacramento area, said it hasn’t received any transfer requests.
 A spokesman there and for the Sutter Health system both referred questions to the hospital association, while Kaiser Permanente did not immediately comment.